JasonPuglisi/plugdj-scrobbler/Readme.md

 # Plug.dj Scrobbler

-Compatible with Firefox.
+Compatible with Firefox 30 and newer.

 Scrobbles the tracks you listen to on Plug.dj to your Last.fm account.

-## Setup
+## Getting Started

-Before Plug.dj Scrobbler can do anything, you need to link your account.
-Click the Plug.dj Scrobbler button and follow the instructions.
-Make sure you click the button again and confirm the link after finishing the process on Last.fm.
+1. Click the Plug.dj Scrobbler button on your toolbar to bring up the menu.
+Click the blue text to start linking your account.

+2. If you're not logged into Last.fm log in.
+Click ``Yes, allow access`` to link your account.

+3. Bring up the menu and and click the blue text to confirm the account link.

+4. Change the setting checkboxes if desired, and start listening to music on Plug.dj.
+If you do not see checkboxes in the menu, repeat the above steps to relink your account.

-## Settings
+## Information

-You can access the settings menu by clicking the button once your account is linked. `Scrobble tracks` controls whether or not to scrobble tracks from Plug.dj to Last.fm and `Update now playing` controls whether or not to send now playing information from Plug.dj to Last.fm.
+You can control whether or not to scrobble tracks and whether or not to update now playing information.
+These settings are available in the menu.

-Tracks are scrobbled once you've listened to half of their duration or four minutes.
-Tracks under 30 seconds long are not scrobbled.
-These rules are regulated by Last.fm and cannot be changed.
+As per Last.fm scrobbling guidelines, a track is scrobbled once you've listened to half of its duration or four minutes.
+A track under 30 seconds in length will not be scrobbled.

+Try to keep the artist and track metadata on Plug.dj as accurate as possible.
+This avoids filling your account with junk, and some incorrect metadata may be rejected by Last.fm.

+If you ever have issues, make sure you only have one Plug.dj tab open and reload the page.
+If that doesn't work, use the menu to relink your account.